Vertical board cladding

 Weathergrooves needed

 Battens and boards should both have weathergrooves machined in them.
 The size and position of these grooves is critical if they are to help keep water out of the joint.
-The most common size of board is 150 × 25 mm with a 75 × 25 mm batten.
-This allows the weathergrooves to be positioned as shown in Figure 2.
+Weathergroove size depends on material finish (such as rough sawn or dressed).
+They will be 2 opposing @ 9 mm x 9 mm, 6 mm x 6 mm or 4 mm x 4 mm.
+See BRANZ bulletin BU411 Table 1.

 Joints

 It is preferable to use board and batten only on single-storey construction and in single lengths.
 Joining boards with a bevel cut is not satisfactory as the differential shrinkage or cupping of boards opens the joint and exposes the cut end.
-Where joints are required, for example on a gable end, use a flashing as shown in Figure 3.
+Where joints are required, for example on a gable end, use a flashing as shown in E2/AS1 Table 4.5.1.1 and Figure 9.1.8.4.
 The tops, or cut ends, should always be covered.

 Fixing